 Course Title: Textiles What will I study in year 9?
-You will experience a fantastic opportunity to explore your knowledge and understanding in the following aspects of textiles: • Variety of textile techniques • Manipulation of textile fabrics • Combining different technologies such as electronic components and using industrial machinery • The manufacture of 2 final products (Project I - a bag themed on different cultures with a range of traditional techniques and Project 2 - a fashion project manufacturing shorts.)
+You will experience a fantastic opportunity to explore your knowledge and understanding in the following aspects of textiles: • Variety of textile techniques • Manipulation of textile fabrics • The manufacture of 2 final products (Project I - a bag themed on different cultures with a range of traditional techniques and Project 2 - a fashion project manufacturing shorts with a focus on sustainability.)
 What skills will I develop?
-Practical skills: Researching Designing Making Modifying Evaluating Safe use of specialist textile equipment.
+Practical skills: • Researching • Designing • Making • Modifying • Evaluating • Safe use of specialist textile equipment.
 Pathways at IGS: The year 9 Textile Technology course allows you to secure an increased level of confidence and develop specialist skills in textiles.
 Ultimately this course will strengthen your thirst to progress on to the GCSE DT course in years 10 and 11.
-Link to GCSE Specification: http://filestore.aqa.org.uk/resources/design-and-technology/specifications/AQA-8552-SP-2017.PDF Career pathways: Fashion and textiles is a major employer in the UK offering a highly diverse and exciting range of career opportunities including: • Fashion Designer • Textile designer • Textile Design and Development • Textile Surface Pattern Designer • Merchandiser • Journalist • Teacher • Costume design for theatre and film Who to see for further information: Mrs Marshall - Associate Assistant Head Teacher Ms Davies - Teacher of Design and Technology Mrs Dean - Teach of Design Technology
+Link to GCSE Specification: http://filestore.aqa.org.uk/resources/design-and-technology/specifications/AQA-8552-SP-2017.PDF Career pathways: Fashion and textiles is a major employer in the UK offering a highly diverse and exciting range of career opportunities including: • Fashion Designer • Textile designer • Textile Design and Development • Textile Surface Pattern Designer • Merchandiser • Journalist • Teacher • Costume design for theatre and film • Buyer • Social Media marketing Who to see for Mrs Marshall - Associate Assistant Head Teacher Mrs Dean - Teacher of Design Technology further information: Ms Davies - Teacher of Design and Technology